technofocus-pte/fbrcrtiadvncddepth/Labguide/Lab 01/Lab01.md

 ## Task 4: Accessing Eventhouse data from the lakehouse

-1. Click on the icon **RealTimeWorkspaceXXX** in the left toolbar.![A screenshot of a computer AI-generated content may be incorrect.](./media/image105.png)
+1. Click on the icon **RealTimeWorkspaceXXX** in the left toolbar.

+![A screenshot of a computer AI-generated content may be incorrect.](./media/image105.png)

 2. Select the **L400_Eventhouse**